 3 Brazos Valley TACHI Site

-• In Bryan/College Station, Texas A&M University will serve as the backbone for this collaborative and the current partners include CHI St. Joseph Regional Health System, HealthPoint and Project Unity.
+• Brazos Valley is a seven-county region in Central Texas anchored around Brazos County which is home to the cities of College Station and Bryan.
+Texas A&M Health Science Center will serve as the backbone organization for this collaborative and the current partners include CHI St. Joseph Regional Health System, HealthPoint and Project Unity.

 4 Greater Northside – Houston TACHI Site

-• Avenue CDC will serve as the backbone for this collaborative and the current partners include Memorial Hermann, Wesley Community Center, and the YMCA.
+• Greater Northside comprises a set of neighborhoods located north of downtown Houston.
+Avenue Community Development Corporation (Avenue CDC) is a nonprofit affordable housing and community development organization that will serve as the backbone for this collaborative alongside current partners including Memorial Hermann Health System, Wesley Community Center, and the YMCA.

 6 Williamson County TACHI Site